-One of the greatest movies ever made, Breathless, upon its release, revolutionized motion pictures forever, and has established itself as a cinematic as well as a cultural icon.
-The seminal work of Nouvelle Vague or the French New Wave movement, and former Cashiers Du Cinema critic and the great French intellectual Jean-Luc Godard’s audacious debut feature, Breathless is a treatise on existentialism, love and betrayal; it is also a clever rework of as well as a loving homage to the popular American genres of gangster and film noir, and the prevalent pop culture.
-The characters of the movie’s protagonists – Michel, a casual gangster who likes imitating Humphrey Bogart and on the run after killing a cop, and Patricia, an American girl who sells New York Herald Tribune in front of Champs-Elysees in Paris, are as well etched as that of the city of Paris, evocatively photographed in grainy black-and-whites.
-The jagged narrative, sudden jump cuts, characters speaking to the camera, deliberate distortion of spatial uniformity, adlibbed dialogues – these are but few of the legendary signatures of the film.
-Godard’s great contemporary Francois Truffaut (who, incidentally had written the story for the movie) aptly summed up the movie’s immense stature when he famously stated that, “There are movies before Breathless, and there are movies after Breathless”.
+One of the greatest movies ever made, Breathless, upon its release, revolutionized motion pictures forever, and established itself as a cinematic as well as a cultural icon.
+Arguably the most seminal work of Nouvelle Vague or the French New Wave movement, and former Cashiers Du Cinema critic and the great French intellectual Jean-Luc Godard’s audacious debut feature, Breathless was a treatise on existentialism, love and betrayal; it was also a clever rework of as well as a loving homage to the popular American genres of gangster and film noir, and the prevalent pop culture.
+The characters of the movie’s protagonists – Michel, a casual gangster who likes imitating Humphrey Bogart and on the lam after killing a cop, and Patricia, an American girl who sells New York Herald Tribune in front of Champs-Elysees in Paris, are as well etched as that of the city of Paris, evocatively photographed in grainy black-and-whites.
+The jagged narrative, sudden jump cuts, characters speaking to the camera, deliberate distortion of spatial uniformity, ad-libbed dialogues – these were but few of the iconoclastic signatures of the film.
+Godard’s great contemporary Francois Truffaut (who, incidentally had written the story for the movie) aptly summed up the film’s immense stature when he famously stated that, “There are movies before Breathless, and there are movies after Breathless”.
 Touché.

 Note: My recent review of the film can be found here.